dat3Cph/spring2025/docs/projects/sp-3-frontend/README.md

 - Use React
 - Use React Router
-- Use CSS and Styled Components for styling
+- Use CSS Modules for styling components
 - Deploy the frontend to a Digital Ocean Droplet
 - Use GitHub Actions for CI/CD
 - Implement login and authentication using JWT
+- Implement error handling and give feedback to the user
 - Implement CRUD operations as needed

 Thirdly, you should: